 Certain patients malocclusion may not be a candidate for Invisalign.
-Dr. Glass, together with our orthodontist Dr. Welsh, will evaluate your occlusion and determine the type and scope of more conventional orthodontic modalities suitable for your needs.
+Our doctors will evaluate your occlusion and determine the type and scope of more conventional orthodontic modalities suitable for your needs.

 An orthodontist is a dentist who has completed an additional two or three years of full time graduate education to specialize in the assessment, prevention, and correction of irregularities in both tooth and jaw relationships.